 The building is separated in the lobby into a North and South section with a Social Lounge and a Study Area on each wing of the floor.
 One floor of Letts Hall is designated as an all-female floor.
 Additionally, Letts Hall will be the home of our University Scholars Program.
 AU Scholars is a Living Learning Community created in collaboration with Residential Education and The University Provosts Office.

-In addition to our Resident Assistants, Letts is home of the Letts, Clark and Roper Resident Director (RD), the American University Scholars Program RD, and an Assistant Resident Director (ARD).
+In addition to our Resident Assistants, Letts is home of the Letts, Clark and Roper Resident Director (RD) and the American University Scholars Program RD.
 The Letts/Anderson Quad is central meeting spot for South Campus residents with seating areas and large trees.

 Interested in making a difference for the community you belong to?
 Like programming and event planning?
 Are you an activist at heart and want to get involved in being an advocate for people you serve?